adworacz/zsmooth/README.md

 An interquartile mean is a mean (average) where the darkest 1/4 and brightest 1/4 of pixels in the grid are thrown out, and the remaining middle values are averaged.
 This prevents the extremes from skewing the average.

-Tip: In order to produce Dogway's "IQMV" function, which simply balances IQM3 and IQM5 and takes whichever produces the minimum difference, one can combine IQM3 (radius 1) and IQM5 (radius 2) together using `limit_filter` from `vsjetpack/vsrgtools`:
+Tip: IQM3 and IQM5 can be combined together to provide better edge protection by taking the best of both worlds using `limit_filter` from `vsjetpack/vsrgtools`:

 ```python